minad/consult/README.md

     a drop-in replacement for `goto-line`.
   * `consult-mark`: Jump to a marker in the `mark-ring`.
 Supports live preview and recursive editing.
+  * `consult-global-mark`: Jump to a marker in the `global-mark-ring`.
+Supports live preview and recursive editing.
   * `consult-outline`: Jump to a heading of the outline.
 Supports live preview and recursive editing.
   * `consult-imenu`: Jump to imenu item.
 Supports live preview, recursive